 - The deposit: Some dealerships may offer ‘deposit contributions’ of £500-£2,000 or more if you’re buying a new car but only if you take their finance.
 The larger the deposit, the less you’ll have to borrow.
 The norm is usually around 10% of the car’s sale price.

-- The amount you borrow.
-The amount you’ll have to borrow is based on how much the finance company calculates the car will lose in value over the term of the agreement, minus the deposit you’ve put down.
+- The amount you borrow: The amount you’ll borrow is calculated by the car’s predicted loss in value over the term of the agreement, minus the deposit you’ve put down.
 You’ll pay this amount off during the deal, plus interest.
 So, you’re not paying the full value of the car off.

-- The balloon payment (a large final payment you pay if you want to own the car).
-Also described to as the Guaranteed Future Value (GFV), this is how much the dealer anticipates your car to be worth after your finance agreement ends, agreed at the start of your deal.
+- The balloon payment: This is the large final payment you pay if you want to own the car.
+Also described as the Guaranteed Future Value (GFV), this is how much the dealer anticipates your car to be worth after your finance agreement ends, and is agreed at the start of your deal.
 You don’t have to pay this, as you could hand the car back at the end of the agreement, but it is the sum you’ll pay if you want to keep the car.

 - You don’t need to worry about the future trade-in or resale value of the car, as the lender guarantees your car will be worth a minimum sum at the end of the deal.